rajk-apps/teach/README.md

 	```python
     path('teach/', include('teach.urls')),
 	```
+4. Run `python manage.py makemigrations` to create db migrations.

-4. Run `python manage.py migrate` to create the teach models.
+5. Run `python manage.py migrate` to create the teach models.

-5. Start the development server with `python manage.py runserver and visit http://127.0.0.1:8000/teach/testcreate/logic this will create a test-course to look at.
+6. Start the development server with `python manage.py runserver and visit http://127.0.0.1:8000/teach/testcreate/logic this will create a test-course to look at.

-6. Visit http://127.0.0.1:8000/teach/ to look at it.
+7. Visit http://127.0.0.1:8000/teach/ to look at it.